 Trade

-This distinction matters for a practical reason.
+Getting this right matters.
 Many funding bodies, government programmes, and certification frameworks assess whether a social enterprise earns a substantial portion of its revenue from trade.
-Getting the classification right affects whether an organisation qualifies as a social enterprise under formal definitions, and whether it is eligible for certain programmes, contracts, or forms of investment.
-Misunderstanding what counts as trade has caused real confusion in the sector, particularly for organisations that receive a mix of government grants, service contracts, and philanthropic funding.
-Taking the time to understand how each revenue stream is classified, and being consistent in how that is reported, helps social enterprises present an accurate picture of their business model and strengthens their credibility with funders, partners, and government.
+How each revenue stream is classified affects whether an organisation qualifies for various opportunities.
+Being clear and consistent about what counts as trade helps social enterprises present an accurate picture of their business model and builds credibility with funders, partners, and government.

 We’d love to hear from you!